 Amazon Key Management Service (KMS)

-It is a tool designed to create, delete and manage cryptographic keys across all AWS services used in the infrastructure.
-It offers a centralized dashboard which defines and controls usage policies from a centralized view.
-AWS KMS can be accessed via the KMS CLI, SDK or AWS IAM dashboards.
-Moreover, it’s a fully-managed service, which means security, maintenance and infrastructure availability are handled by AWS.
-Also, KMS uses the envelope encryption method wherein a data key is used to encrypt data and resources while a customer master key (CMK) is stored in AWS.
-Both keys are required to decrypt data.
+This tool is designed to create, delete, and manage cryptographic keys across all AWS services used in the infrastructure.
+It offers a centralized dashboard that defines and controls usage policies from a centralized view.
+You can access AWS KMS via the KMS CLI, SDK, or AWS IAM dashboards.
+Additionally, AWS manages it fully, handling security, maintenance, and infrastructure availability.

-• To ensure greater protection for logs, encrypt log files such that hackers won’t be able to edit them without the encryption key.
-Without the key, hackers can only delete the log file, which the administrators can easily notice.
+- To ensure greater protection for logs, encrypt log files so that hackers won’t be able to edit them without the encryption key.
 For encryption purposes, you can use CloudWatch, which encrypts log group data by default, or Amazon KMS to encrypt log data.

 DevOps and Security Best Practice #7: A Backup System for Disaster Recovery

-Disaster recovery does not fall into the AWS DevOps security category.
-However, it helps with protecting and preserving data.
+Disaster recovery is one of the DevOps security best practices that helps protect and preserve data.
 AWS Backup is a perfect place to centralize data management and automate data protection across all AWS services in the infrastructure.
 It’s a fully-managed and user-friendly service that allows you to easily backup all types of data from a single pane.
 The data is stored in S3 buckets by default.
 You can also easily define backup policies and retention periods depending on your workload requirements.

 Finally, AWS Backup automates the entire process for all services with backup policies for each service.
 All of this being said, the only downside is that you are required to pay for the cost of snapshot storage.